drohrbaugh9/rekt/DISCLAIMER.md

 # DISCLAIMER
 Before you run any program, check the list below to see what it will do.
 If you mess up your computer or someone else's computer, it is not my fault.

+## .gitattributes

+A file created by Git

+## .gitignore

+Another file created by Git

 ## _error.js

 A JavaScript file referenced by PageNotFoundGitHub.html